Silver Spring Day School Parent Handbook

 Milk

 Families are responsible for providing 1% organic milk for their child’s class on a scheduled, rotating basis.
-The class Scheduler will include the milk schedule on both the online and the printed versions of the class participation schedule.
-If an individual child does not drink milk, the family must provide an alternative beverage for their child.
+The class Scheduler will include the milk schedule on the google class calendar (along with the class participation schedule).

 https://silverspringdayschool.org/support_article/immunization-requirements/